-- Some businesses are doing more than is required by public health to keep their customers and staff safe.
+- Some businesses are doing more than is required by the Province and the public health unit to keep their customers and staff safe.
 Please cooperate with COVID-19 protocols at County businesses.

 - Face coverings are required in all indoor locations that are open to the public, as well as at farmers’ markets.
 Masking is encouraged in outdoor areas where physical distancing is not possible.
 For information about face covering requirements visit Hastings Prince Edward Public Health.

-- Physical distancing is in effect – All visitors are advised to practice physical distancing whether indoors or outdoors on patios, beaches, parks, sidewalks etc.
+- Physical distancing is in effect – All visitors are advised to practise physical distancing whether indoors or outdoors on patios, beaches, parks, sidewalks etc.

 - Avoid crowded areas

 - Maintain a distance of 2 metres/6 feet from those around you

 - Hastings Prince Edward Public Health is asking visitors to the region to visit their Digital Guestbook to assist with contact tracing.

 - The Province has mandated that restaurants, bars and tour boat operators take names/contact info of at least one member of each party.
 Please cooperate with businesses as they fulfill this public health directive.

 - Wash your hands and/or use hand sanitizer at every opportunity.